How to Educate Our Children (and Ourselves) on White Privilege

 Or they laugh and tell me to slow down.

 The little old man cop I yelled at was so tired of arguing that he sighed, threw up his hands, and told me to watch for deer while he walked back to his car, muttering.

 Then I thought about the video where the old white lady screams at the cop for like five minutes, then she gets out of the car and gets right up in his face.

 He keeps telling her to stop it and get in her car.

 Then he tries to cuff her, and she keeps resisting arrest until he finally zaps her with his taser gun.

 My children teach me things all the time

-She had listened to me rant about crazy bakers refusing to make a wedding cake.
-She had heard the story of when I was in middle school, and a girl was picking on my Indian friend, because her name sounded different, and her skin was dark.
-She knew this resulted in me getting brownie smeared on my face… but afterward; I had turned a brownie upside down on the bully’s perfectly blond head.
+She had heard the story of when I was in middle school, and a girl picked on my Indian friend because her name sounded different and her skin was dark.

 I stuck up for my friend, resulting in me getting brownie smeared on my face by a bully.

 Then, I turned a brownie upside down on the bully’s perfectly blonde head.